influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/overview.md

 ### Log and trace InfluxDB Enterprise operations

+Write log information to other locations, use different service managers, and use different log output formats.
 InfluxDB writes log output, by default, to `stderr`.
 Depending on your use case, you may opt to write this log information to another location.
 Use different service managers to override this default.